Our Hens, 4 Months to 4 Years Old

 Chicken Coop is Ready for Summer

-Spring is saying it’s last goodbye here in Phoenix.
-Temperatures are reaching the 80’s during the day and that means only one thing… the real HEAT coming.
-I took advantage of the mild weather yesterday and prepared the chicken coop for the dreadful 115 degree days which inevitably are just around the corner.
+Spring is saying its last goodbye here in Phoenix.
+Temperatures are reaching the 80s during the day, which means only one thing: the real HEAT is coming.
+I took advantage of the mild weather yesterday and prepared the chicken coop for the dreadful 115-degree days which inevitably are just around the corner.

-It’s definitely a challenge keeping chickens in extreme heat, this article will give you lots of tips on what you can do to keep your flock safe.
-Cold weather is not a problem, but heat is a whole different story… and it can be a deadly one.
+It’s a challenge keeping chickens in extreme heat, this article will give you lots of tips on what you can do to keep your flock safe.
+Cold weather is not a problem, but heat is a whole different story… and it can be deadly.

 Back to Chicken Keeping Resources HOME PAGE